 A grant is money that does not need to be repaid.
 The Juilliard School will package all students with any federal/state grants for which they are eligible.
 These may include the following:

 The Federal Pell Grant: available to undergraduates who are U.S. citizens or permanent residents, and who have not completed their first undergraduate degree.
-Grants range from $602 to $5,730 annually, based on the expected family contribution (EFC) calculated on the FAFSA.
+Grants range from $598 to $5,815 annually, based on the expected family contribution (EFC) calculated on the FAFSA.
 For more information, visit Federal Student Aid.
+Pell grant recipients with anticipated credit balances may request an advance of their refund to purchase books and supplies.
+Contact the Office of Financial Aid for more information.

 The Federal Supplemental Education Opportunity Grant (FSEOG): available to students who are Pell-eligible.
 Grants range from $100 to $4,000 annually.
 Funds are limited and based on unmet need.
 For more information, visit Federal Student Aid.

 The New York State Tuition Assistance Program (TAP): available to full-time undergraduate students who meet the State Education Department's New York residency requirements.
 Students must have graduated from a U.S. high school.
-Grants range from $500 to $5,000 per year for tuition only.
-After filing the FAFSA, a link will be generated to complete a TAP application for those who indicated New York State residency.
-For more information, visit the New York State Higher Education Services Corporation (HESC)..
+Grants range from $500 to $5,165 per year for tuition only.
+New York State (NYS) residents attending NYS schools can link directly to the TAP application from the FAFSA submission confirmation page.
+For more information, visit the New York State Higher Education Services Corporation (HESC).

 Here are some Web sites that you may find helpful when searching for private scholarships.
 Remember, you should never have to pay a fee to apply for a scholarship!